quarto-dev/quarto-vim/README.md

 quarto-vim is a fork of the [vim-rmarkdown](https://github.com/vim-pandoc/vim-rmarkdown) plugin.

-quarto-vim currently only handles syntax highlighthing for qmd files, however we'd very much like to add more of the features available in the excellent [vim-pandoc](https://githhub.com/vim-pandoc/viv-pandoc) plugin.
+quarto-vim currently only handles syntax highlighting for qmd files, however we'd very much like to add more of the features available in the excellent [vim-pandoc](https://githhub.com/vim-pandoc/viv-pandoc) plugin.
 If you are interested in contributing please get in